Use the quick links below to find the resources and information you need to implement and maintain Safety IQ in your pharmacy.

 Use the resources, information, and Manitoba-based case studies below to learn more about shared learning and communication.

-Your pharmacy’s annual CQI Meeting another excellent opportunity for shared learning and communication.
-Please visit the following link for more information: https://safetyiq.academy/continuous-quality-improvement-meeting/
+Your pharmacy’s annual CQI Meeting is another excellent opportunity for shared learning and communication.
+Please visit the following link for more information: http://safetyiq.academy/continuous-quality-improvement-meeting/

 Informal staff huddles are an effective way to promptly communicate recent medication incidents or near-miss events and solicit ideas and develop action plans to prevent recurrence.